Monjur14/JobLinker-Client-Side/README.md

 4. **Post a Job:**
    - Employers can post job openings with detailed descriptions.
    - Specify job requirements, responsibilities, location, and more.
+5. **Update a Job:**
+   - Employers have the capability to update job openings with comprehensive descriptions.
+   - Specify job requirements, responsibilities, location, and other pertinent details with precision.